 Post Offshore Tender Process variation to signed Agreements (not applicable to Generator-Build Projects

-3.2.26.1 Where the Tender Process operated by the Authority to appoint an Offshore TO for a project results in changes to the design, scope of works or programme for their completion such that the newly appointed Offshore TO is required to issue a TO Construction Offer to The Company, this will trigger the Modification Process, which will be followed from step 3.2.1 above as appropriate.
+Where the Tender Process operated by the Authority to appoint an Offshore TO for a project results in changes to the design, scope of works or programme for their completion such that the newly appointed Offshore TO is required to issue a TO Construction Offer to The Company, this will trigger the modification process, which will be followed from step 3.2.1 above as appropriate.

-3.2.26.2 Any such Modification Process shall be undertaken against the Construction Planning Assumptions against which the original Stage 1 agreement was assessed, as may have been updated from time to time since that agreement in line with this process.
+Any such modification process shall be undertaken against the Construction Planning Assumptions against which the original Stage 1 agreement was assessed, as may have been updated from time to time since that agreement in line with this process.